waitingwittykitty/git-search-frontend/README.md

 # Get Search Frontend

-> This is a simple app to search git repos by owner and repo name.
+> This is a simple app to search forks of given git repository.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.